Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

   Do not power up the equipment until the failed component has been fixed or changed.

 .. warning::
-  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the Motosuiveur®.
+  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the MotoSuiveur.

 Procedure n°6-3 : Recovery operation with pre-engagement with the load
 ------------------------------------------------------------------------

-This procedure has to be followed in the case which the hoist is loaded or/and the Motosuiveur® is failed.
+This procedure has to be followed in the case which the hoist is loaded or/and the MotoSuiveur is failed.
 The service brake has to be operable.

 .. important::
-  It is required that the load is enough distant to the floor to accept a load slip equal to the maximum braking distance of the Motosuiveur®.
+  It is required that the load is enough distant to the floor to accept a load slip equal to the maximum braking distance of the MotoSuiveur.
-  To refer to the Motosuiveur® calculation note to have the maximum braking distance.
+  To refer to the MotoSuiveur calculation note to have the maximum braking distance.

 .. list-table:: Procedure n°6-3 : Recovery operation with pre-engagement with the load
    :widths: 5 95